aselshall/eds/HW/project.md

 If you prefer not to share your data on GitHub, you can still share your code or part of it to demonstrate your use of GitHub.
 In this case, upload your data and code to Canvas.

 For grading purposes, ensure that your code is fully functional.

-Make sure to adhere to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).
+Also, make sure to adhere to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).